 The decrease in available soil moisture results from the model assumption that water inputs will be primarily from precipitation on reclaimed landforms, without significant areas receiving near-surface, rooting-zone seepage inputs from local upslope areas (Section 4.1.2, Pre- and Post-mine Land Capability Assessment).
 This will result in the loss or decrease in prominence from the disturbance footprint of site series that have subhygric and wetter SMRs (i.e., wet forests and non-forested wetlands reliant on input of shallow groundwater).
-The Wetland Management and Offsetting Plan (WMOP) (Section 4.2.7.3, Wetland Management and Offsetting Plan) provides details on addressing wetland losses.
+The Wetland Management and Offsetting Plan (WMOP) (Section 4.2.7.3, Wetland Management and Offsetting Plan) provides details on addressing wetland losses-the WMOP will evolve over the mine life as opportunities for wetland creation are identified through improved understanding of site conditions and research (Section 4.2.5, Reclamation Research).
 Potential impacts on caribou habitat (e.g., loss of the ESSFmvp) are addressed in the Caribou Monitoring and Mitigation Plan (CMMP) (Section 4.2.7.1, Caribou Offsetting Plan).